Bloom: Designing for LLM-Augmented Behavior Change Interactions: Bloom: System Overview

 \subsubsection{LLM Chat}

-Beebo implements the Active Choices program and uses conversational strategies from MI to offer empathetic and nonjudgmental support, as well as praise for progress.
+Beebo implements the Active Choices program and uses conversational strategies from motivational interviewing to offer empathetic and non-judgmental support.
 Beebo can brainstorm solutions to common barriers, reschedule or propose alternative activities, and answer PA-related questions.
+Beebo serves multiple psychological functions as the delivery channel for several aforementioned components (e.g., goal setting, planning, problem-solving barriers).
+Moreover, Beebo's implementation of motivational interviewing strategies aims to promote the users' sense of autonomy, motivation, and self-efficacy.